JoBCB/skin_layers/README.md

 <img src="https://publicdelivery.org/wp-content/uploads/2019/08/Nick-Cave-Soundsuit-2011-mixed-media-86-x-48-x-39-inches-800x1067@2x.jpg?ezimgfmt=ng:webp/ngcb7" width="400">

-_Image:_ Nick Cave – Soundsuit, 2011, mixed media [See more works here.](https://publicdelivery.org/nick-cave-soundsuits/)
+_Image:_ Nick Cave – Soundsuit, 2011, mixed media.
+[See more works here.](https://publicdelivery.org/nick-cave-soundsuits/)

 > "I was inside a suit, you couldn’t tell if I was a woman or man; if I was black, red, green or orange; from Haiti or South Africa.
 I was no longer Nick.
 I was a shaman of sorts."